Research focus

 Current projects

 For many years, our lab has had an interest in breast cancer bone metastasis, particularly the role of the osteoclast.
 Although Dr. Veis maintains several collaborations in this area, recently, we have turned experimental attention towards a rare tumor that causes osteolysis, Acute T Cell Leukemia (ATL).
 This malignancy is caused by infection of T cells with HTLV-1, a retrovirus endemic in Asia and the Caribbean.
 We are using several different models of ATL – established tumor cell lines, patient-derived xenografts, HTLV-1 infected human T cells (ie. newly immortalized lines), and HTLV-1 infection of mice with humanized immune systems.
-These enable a variety of in vivo and in vitro systems to discover factors that mediate tumor-bone interactions.
-Current experiments are exploring the role of heparanase and exosomes.
+These enable a variety of in vivo and in vitro systems to discover factors that mediate tumor-bone interactions including small extracellular vesicles (EVs).
+In addition to exploring how HTLV-1 infection impacts the bone, we also consider how the activity of bone cells in turn affects the behavior of malignant and pre-malignant HTLV-1+ T cells.

 Publications